larajscuri/digitalwritingrep/digital writing folio.md

 # Digital Writing Folio
-## Coversheet for Developed Creative Work
+## <a href="https://github.com/larajscuri/digitalwritingrep/blob/main/coversheet.md">Coversheet for Developed Creative Work</a>
 ## <a href="https://larajscuri.github.io/house-on-the-hill/">House on the Hill</a>
 ## <a href="https://github.com/larajscuri/digitalwritingrep/blob/main/artist-CV.md">Artist CV</a>
 ## <a href="https://github.com/larajscuri/digitalwritingrep/blob/main/digital%20writing%20folio%3A%20evidence.md">Objectives and Inspiration</a>